University Administrative Policies

 13.5.
 Lodging with Family or Friends

 Travelers may, and are encouraged to, take advantage of staying with friends or family who live at the travelers' business destinations, in order to save UNM the cost of lodging.
-Though such travelers have no lodging costs, they are entitled to up to the $85 (in-state) or $115 (out-of-state including international) per diem, as described in Section 12.2 of this policy.
+Though such travelers have no lodging costs, they are entitled to be reimbursed up to the applicable per diem rate, as described in Section 12.2 of this policy.

 14. Miscellaneous Expenses

-Other necessary business expenses paid by the traveler using personal funds, such as ground transportation and associated tips, parking, business telephone calls, registration fees, copying charges, and Internet services will be reimbursed when itemized receipts are provided, along with a valid University business purpose.
-The per diem rates discussed in Section 12.3 above also cover incidental expenses defined by the IRS to include fees and tips for persons who provide services such as luggage handling, laundry, cleaning, and pressing of clothing.
+Other necessary business expenses paid by the traveler using personal funds, such as ground transportation and associated tips, parking, business telephone calls, registration fees, copying charges, and Internet services (hotel and in-flight) will be reimbursed when itemized receipts are provided, along with a valid University business purpose.
+The per diem rates discussed in Section 12 above include incidental expenses defined by the IRS to include fees and tips for persons who provide services such as luggage handling, laundry, cleaning, and pressing of clothing.
 In addition, meal gratuities are considered to be included in the per diem amount.
-Therefore, individuals being paid per diem cannot also separately claim reimbursement for these incidental expenses.
-Incidental expenses that are not considered part of the per diem rate, as noted in the preceding paragraph, can be reimbursed as separate charges when supported by receipts.
+Therefore, individuals being paid at the per diem rate cannot also separately claim reimbursement for these incidental expenses or gratuities.

 15. Passports